MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0501-Configuring multi-factor authentication.md

 3. Sign in as user **`Admin@yourtenant.onmicrosoft.com`**, and use the tenant Admin password.
 If the **Stay signed in?** prompt appears, select **No**.

-   > The Microsoft Entra admin admin center opens.
+   > The Microsoft Entra admin center opens.

-4. In the Microsoft Entra admin center, in the navigation pane, under **protect and secure** select **Conditional Access**.
+4. In the Microsoft Entra admin center, in the navigation pane, expand **Protect & secure** and then select **Conditional Access**.

 5. On the **Conditional Access** page, select **Policies** and then select **Contoso MFA Policy**.